Live and work in the Oregon Wilderness!

-You live in a community of 11 people.
+You live in a community of a dozen people.
 Whether you are a member of the program team: educating kids and adults with the old growth forest as your classroom, the kitchen team: nourishing students and guests with seasonal, vegetarian, and house-made fare, or the facilities team: maintaining and upgrading the off-grid mining town, you work with everyone to support our mission while enjoying the perks and overcoming the challenges that come with remote living.

 You are enticed by Opal Creek Ancient Forest Center’s mission and how that connects to your work.